Stuart-Mouse/lead-sheets/notes.md

     this is currently constant, but we could make this resizable so that we can expand the operator table at runtime

-had some thoguht the other day about putting operators overloads in their own array, separate from procedure overloads... don't exactly remember that whole traing of thought
+had some thought the other day about putting operators overloads in their own array, separate from procedure overloads... don't exactly remember that whole traing of thought